 December 17, 1928: Frances Gumm (Judy) played one of the dwarfs in the Lancaster Grammar School’s production of “Snow White and the Seven Dwarfs” in their new hometown of Lancaster, California.

-December 15, 1937: The fourth and final installment in the story of Thoroughbreds Don’t Cry as published in “The Boston Globe.”
+December 15, 1937: The fourth and final installment of the story of Thoroughbreds Don’t Cry as published in “The Boston Globe.”

 December 17, 1938: The first day of filming on the immense and amazing “Munchkinland” set for The Wizard of Oz.
 Filming of the complicated and intricate sequence lasted until the end of the month.
-Dorothy’s arrival and initial conversation with Glinda were the last scenes shot on the set.
+Dorothy’s arrival and initial conversation with Glinda which are the first scenes of the sequence were the last scenes shot on the set.

-December 17, 1939: Judy appeared on the cover of the Sunday Magazine newspaper insert in papers around the country.
+December 17, 1939: Judy appeared on the cover of the Sunday Magazine newspaper insert published in papers around the country.
 Also published on this date was this lovely photo of Judy relaxing at home.
 She was probably tired from chopping down and lugging that tree home!

 Membership Secretary for the Y.M.C.A., Hartzell H. Huntley, wrote to members, “Dear ‘Y’ Friend: I have just witnessed the showing of Judy Garland’s new picture, ‘For Me and My Gal,’ now showing at the Esquire Theatre.
 This picture is truly outstanding as great entertainment.
 In addition, the actual role of the Y.M.C.A. in World War No. 1 is revealed through Miss Garland’s portrayal of a hostess in the Y.M.C.A. canteen overseas.
 See for yourself the real work of the ‘Y’ in the last war.
 All the popular tunes of 1917-18 are presented in true Garland style.
 It’s enjoyable and wholesome entertainment for the entire family.
 I heartily recommend it to you.”